Kaleidophon/deep-significance/README_RAW.md

 Should you be suspicious of ASO and want to revert to the good old faithful tests, this package also implements the paired-bootstrap as well as the permutation randomization test.
 Note that as discussed in the next section, these tests have less statistical power than ASO.
-Furthermore, a function for the Bonferroni-correction using p-values can also be found using `from aso import bonferroni_correction`.
+Furthermore, a function for the Bonferroni-correction using p-values can also be found using `from deepsig import bonferroni_correction`.

 ```python3
 import numpy as np